kalliannhale/rewildingCities/README.md

 *Collective science for climate-resilient futures.*

 Authors of science fiction interpret our realities to imagine and project our shared histories, futures, global maps, and economies.
-We're building tools to investigate these speculative realities, together.
+Together, we want to explore speculative realities of climate resilience on Earth.

-rewildingCities is an open-source platform for collective imagination through actual science—where research on urban ecosystems meets worldbuilding, and data becomes a lens for designing climate-resilient futures.
-We create accessible, rigorous analytical tools for communities ready to ask: *How will we redraw this map?
+rewildingCities is an open-source platform for collective imagination through *actual* science—where research on urban ecosystems meets world-building, and data becomes a lens for innovating our climate-resilient futures.
+We create accessible, rigorous analytical tools for communities who are ready to ask: *How will we redraw this map?
 What flourishes when we make room for the wild?
 When will we finally design our infrastructure like nature does—to be collaborative, adaptive, regenerative?*

 **Our first investigation: surviving rising temperatures.** We're going to need to understand how heat travels throughout our cities.
 Nature did it best with green infrastructure, and we want to look at how we can design a *literal* rewilding of the city to combat our deadliest, most frequent natural disasters: heat waves.
 We've built an accessible pipeline for citizens to conduct their own geospatial analyses with community-specific datasets.